SneaksAndData/snd-cli-go/docs/snd_spark.md

 <pre><code>
 {
- "client_tag": "<string> - A tag for the client making the submission", "extra_arguments": "<object> - Any additional arguments for the job", "project_inputs": [{
+ "client_tag": "&lt;string&gt; - A tag for the client making the submission", "extra_arguments": "&lt;object&gt; - Any additional arguments for the job", "project_inputs": [{
-	"alias": "<string>  - An alias for the input", "data_path": "<string> - The path to the input data", "data_format": "<string> - The format of the input data" }
+	"alias": "&lt;string&gt;  - An alias for the input", "data_path": "&lt;string&gt; - The path to the input data", "data_format": "&lt;string&gt; - The format of the input data"
+	}
 		// More input objects can be added here
 	],
  "project_outputs": [{
-	"alias": "<string> - An alias for the output", "data_path": "<string> - The path where the output data should be stored", "data_format": "<string> - The format of the output data" }
+	"alias": "&lt;string&gt; - An alias for the output", "data_path": "&lt;string&gt; - The path where the output data should be stored", "data_format": "&lt;string&gt; - The format of the output data" }
 		// More output objects can be added here
 	],
- "expected_parallelism": "<integer> - The expected level of parallelism for the job" }
+ "expected_parallelism": "&lt;integer&gt; - The expected level of parallelism for the job" }
 </code></pre>